charlygarcia120/charlygarcia120/README.md

-**Happy to see you here!** :star_struck: <br> The green dots on my [**GitHub** profile](https://github.com/charlygarcia120) represent my journey :running_man: - I am Carlos Garcia, I have over 30 years’ experience as Script Developer , teacher and analyst of all kinds of systems of software., hardware, telco.
-I am a electronic engineer by profession and entrepreneur by passion.I Work with some old tools for , data Science and Web development (awk,perl, php, phyton) for database i love to use firebase, Mysql, flat files, postgress  and Oracle.
+I am Carlos Garcia, I have over 30 years of experience as Script Developer , teacher and analyst of all kinds of systems of software., hardware, telco. my profesion is electronic engineer by profession and entrepreneur by passion. love to workwith some old tools for  data science and Web development (c,c++,awk, perl, php, phyton).
+For database i love to use firebase, Mysql, flat files, postgress  and Oracle.
 I have a student soul , and try to learn every day in any opportunity.

 **Languages and Tools:**